-Identifying the Cause of Short Circuiting
+Identifying the Cause of Short-Circuiting

 The next step is to identify which circuit breaker has tripped.
 This is simply the breaker that is in its down position.
-After you’ve located the tripped breaker, you should find out the circuit which this breaker is connected to.
+After you’ve located the tripped breaker, you should find out the circuit to which this breaker is connected to.
 The next thing is to disconnect them from the power source in that particular room.
 This is a safety precaution to keep them safe from electrical current.
 Next, reset that tripped breaker by lifting it up to an upward position.
 Confirm now if the short circuit problem has been resolved.

-If after doing this the circuit breaker trips again, now this will tell you that the short circuiting problem is concealed may be in the walls.
+If after doing this the circuit breaker trips again, now this will tell you that the short-circuiting problem is concealed may be in the walls.
 However, if it fails to trip, this will tell you that one of your electrical appliance or device is the culprit.
 Now you will have to identify which of the appliances is the cause.
 The only way to do so is to plug in all the appliances one by one and switch the power on.
 If the breaker trips when one appliance is connected, then you’ve successfully identified the faulty appliance.

 Other Things to Check

-There is one more thing to do so that you can determine the exact cause of the short circuiting.
+There is one more thing to do so that you can determine the exact cause of the short-circuiting.
 You should connect that piece to another socket.
-If short circuiting still occurs, then it means that the socket is faulty.
-In this case, you should call an experienced Emergency Electrician Sydney to come and fix the problem.
+If short-circuiting still occurs, then it means that the socket is faulty.
+In this case, you should call an experienced Emergency Sydney Electrician to come and fix the problem.